hwk929/awesomewm-dark/README.md

 ## Setup

-This will only setup `awesome`.
+This will only setup `awesome`, nothing in `/ext`.
 Everything in `/ext` only exists as a personal backup.
+I do not use `awesome-git`.
+As of now, I'm using version v4.3.

 ```sh
 $ cp .config.json config.json